Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Empirical Application

 \section{Empirical Application}

-As an empirical illustration, we revisit the question of differences in the distribution of firm productivity between denser and less dense areas in the setting of \cite{Combes2012b} (CDGPR12).
-As firm productivity has to be estimated from firm-level data, this provides a natural example of the setting of this paper.
+As an empirical illustration, we revisit the relationship between firm productivity and population density, following \cite{Combes2012b} (CDGPR12).
+Since firm productivity must be estimated from firm-level data, this setting naturally aligns with our framework.

 \paragraph{Background}